open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 > NOTE: There must be a `map.MapConfigProvider` that knows how to construct the map with the given ID (see [Map configuration](#map-configuration)).

-The component itself uses the map registry service to create the map using the provided `mapId`.
+The component itself uses the map registry service to create the map using the provided `map`.

 #### Changing the map view's padding